zuraizkhurram/HTML-practice/README.md

 <p class="highlight-text">This is an important paragraph that needs attention, highlighted in red.</p>

 <p class="normal-text">This is another paragraph, providing additional information or closing remarks.</p>
+<h1 >Id Attribute</h1>
+<p>Using CSS to style an element with the id "myHeader and myParagraph":</p>
+<h1 id="myHeader">Header</h1>
+<p id="myParagraph">The id attribute in HTML is used to give a unique identity to a specific element on a webpage.
+It helps
+     developers target that exact element using CSS or JavaScript.
+Since an id must be unique within a page, it ensures that no two elements share the same identifier.
+This makes it easy to apply custom styling, access the element through scripts, or link directly to it from other parts of the page.
+The id attribute plays an important role in creating organized, interactive, and well-structured web pages.</p>

 </body>
 </html>